Ethiopian Berbere Meatball Stew Recipe

 - Add the onions into the pan that was used to fry the meatballs.
 Add a little oil if more is needed.

-- Fry the onions until translucent, then pour in the garlic and the berbere spice mix.
+- Fry the onions until translucent, then pour in the garlic and one tablespoon Berbere spice mix.
 Stir continuously for 30 secs.

 - Add the chopped tomatoes, stock, chickpeas and salt.
 Stir, then add the meatballs.